bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/index.md

 Only one person per team has to do the hand in of repo link and report.
 All team members have to take the oral test and participate in the peer review.

 **No late submissions** are allowed this term.
 Always hand in what you have on time.
-If a problem is blocking your work, I expect you to ask me about it in the second week of the assignment.
+If a problem is blocking your work, I expect you to talk to me about it at latest in the second week of the assignment.

 ### Repositories
 If you produced any code it should be in a repository in the appropriate lab folder at https://gl-imi.f4.htw-berlin.de/info3-wise2020.
 Work with the repository from the start on and upload the complete projects, not only parts of code.